 'Inactivated' vaccines are safe and recommended.
 Some examples include Pneumovax, the COVID-19 vaccine and the annual flu vaccine administered by injection.

 Shingrix® is an inactivated version of the shingles vaccine.
-Further information is available in the British Association of Dermatologists patient information leaflet on shingles.
+British Association of Dermatologists patient information leaflet on shingles.

 Keep up to date with COVID-19 vaccine schedules according to national policy.